kukuu/profile/README.md

 Continues to Line-manage near and offshore teams.

 An Academic and Seasonal Lecturer in Digital Transformation and Business Computing across institutes of Higher Education in England.
-Conducts and commissions R&D programs and initiatives.